-With any physical impairment, moving becomes a problem.
-When you move less, your muscles become weak, your joints stiffen up, you become less fit and your balance reactions become less reliable.
+With AS moving can become a problem.
+When you move less, your muscles become weaker, your joints stiffen, you become less fit and your balance is less reliable.

 With less strain on the joints, you can exercise more without pain and without doing damage to the joints.
 Because you can work longer and harder, fitness can be built up again.

 The water provides shock absorption and makes aerobic exercise safer and more enjoyable.

 Water acts as resistance to help build muscles

 The viscosity or thickness of the water as well as the turbulence, the buoyancy and the drag effect can be used as a resistance to help strengthen muscles.
 The effect of buoyancy can be enhanced by using different floats.